Author: Justin Schmid

 Create a Forum for Complaints, Suggestions, and Discussion

 Even if you create a policy that addresses nearly every aspect of using dash cams, you should still view it as a living document.
 That means being receptive to changes from your employees.

 Also, be sure to designate someone in your organization to receive complaints or suggestions about your dash cam policy.
 Provide that person’s contact information in the policy manual.

 Get Employees’ Acknowledgement

-It’s important to create a record that shows that employees have viewed and acknowledged your dash cam policy.
+It’s important to create a record that shows that employees have viewed and acknowledged your camera policy.
 Get their names, signatures, and the date in writing – and be sure to keep that information.